llvm/circt/docs/RationaleFIRRTL.md

 ## Naming

-Names in verilog form part of the public API of a design and used for many purposes and flows.
+Names in Verilog form part of the public API of a design and are used for many purposes and flows.
 Many things in verilog may have names, and those names specify points of interaction with the design.
 For example, a wire has a name, and one can monitor the value on the wire from a testbench by knowing this name.